Focus On Land & Waste Division

 Institutional Control Tracking System

-The use of institutional controls is becoming more common as state cleanup programs increase the use of risk-based cleanups that consider the future land use of a contaminated site to allow some contamination to be left in place.
+The use of institutional controls is increasingly common because of state cleanup programs use of risk-based cleanups which allow some contamination to be left in place depending on future land use of a contaminated site.
 Institutional controls are defined as non-engineered instruments, such as administrative and/or legal controls, that help to minimize the potential for human exposure to any contamination left in place and/or to protect the integrity of a remedy.

 Examples of common institutional controls include easements, covenants, ground water use restriction ordinances, zoning restrictions, and special building permit requirements.

-The State of Nebraska also has passed the Uniform Environmental Covenants Act (see Attachment 2-7) which allows the use of a restrictive covenant that is fully integrated into the traditional real property system to ensure long-term enforceability of the covenant.
+Nebraska’s Uniform Environmental Covenants Act allows the use of a restrictive covenant that is fully integrated into the traditional real property system to ensure long-term durability of the covenant.
 NDEE has developed a model covenant (See Attachment 2-7) pursuant to the Uniform Environmental Covenants Act to assist in the preparation of an environmental covenant as part of an overall cleanup plan.